inventree/inventree-docs/docs/extend/python.md

     ## Note - You do not have to fill out *all* fields
 })
 ```

-#### Adding parameters to the sofa
+#### Adding Parameters

-Each part can have multiple parameters like resistance, voltage or capacitance.
-For the sofa length and weight make sense.
+Each [part](../part/part.md) can have multiple [parameters](../part/parameter.md).
+For the example of the sofa (above) *length* and *weight* make sense.
 Each parameter has a parameter template that combines the parameter name with a unit.
 So we first have to create the parameter templates and afterwards add the parameter values to the sofa.

 ```python
 from inventree.part import Parameter